 I started to take a look at the remote.
 A heavy and very well build remote with a metal casing.
 Very well crafted and a nice finish from the outside.
 Although, the inside was not that great.

-Bad quality and obviously lead free solder made it look like the soldering was done by a kid, but that is what happens when soldering with lead free solder.
+Bad quality and obviously lead free solder made it look very bad, but that is what happens when soldering with lead free solder.
 All solder joints will dry up dull, no shine what so ever.

 The problem was the way the battery was held into place and made contact or not with the circuitry.